The Closed Circle MysteryJul 18, 2021

-The closed circle is a beloved sub-genre of mystery, suspense and thriller fiction.
+The closed circle is a beloved sub-genre of mystery, suspense, thriller and detective fiction.

 It refers to a crime, usually a murder, for which there are a limited number of suspects, each with credible means, motive, and opportunity.
 The criminal (murderer) is one of the people present at or nearby the scene, and the crime could not have been committed by some outsider.
 The detective has to solve the crime, figuring out the criminal from this pool (circle) of suspects, rather than searching for a totally unknown perpetrator.

 A popular sub-category is the locked room mystery, but – as we’ll see, a closed circle mystery can take place outside of locked rooms – on a private island, say...

 In this article, bestselling mystery author Lucy Foley shares her insights into creating a powerful closed circle mystery.
 Lucy worked for several years as a fiction editor and has written New York Times and Sunday Times bestselling crime novels with closed circle mysteries, The Hunting Party and The Guest List.

 Read on for Lucy’s top tips!
 You can also take a look at advice from Ruth Ware on writing psychological thrillers, Mark Billingham’s tips for crime fiction writing, and our own Kate Riordan’s five favourite ways to create suspense.

 My favourite of all Agatha Christie novels – and possibly my favourite murder mystery of all time – is And Then There Were None.

 There’s the tight plotting, the wonderfully awful cast of love-to-hate characters, the sheer astonishing brilliance of the reveal.
 But first and foremost for me is the setting of a closed circle mystery.